We have outlined a few things that should help to heal your piercing.

 Navels, Nipples & Genitals

-These piercings can be amongst the hardest to heal due to irritation from clothing and a lack of air to the piercing.
+These piercings can be among the hardest to heal due to irritation from clothing and a lack of air to the piercing.

 For best results this should be repeated no more than twice daily.